FObersteiner/uv-env/README.md

 - I run Python scripts almost daily and do Python package development now and then
-- I'm using `pyenv` on Linux primarily
+- I've used `pyenv` on Linux primarily, to manage Python installations
 - had issues with the system trying to use Python for something, i.e. trying to use one of the pyenv versions, which then fails because it's a user-specific version or not the correct one that has